-The relationship between social condition and public opinion is discussed in "The Future of the Negro Race in America," an essay published in January 1904 in the British journal The East and West.
 At that time, Du Bois was professor of Economics and History at Atlanta University (now Clark Atlanta University) and architect of the Atlanta University Studies and editor of their annual Publications.
-A firm believer in the capacity to solve the "Negro problem" with scientific research, Du Bois tried to establish scholarly exchange with several economists affiliated with the American Economic Association (AEA), and eventually became a member of the organization in 1903 at the invitation of Walter Francis Willcox (Du Bois 1903; Willcox 1903).4
+A firm believer in the capacity to solve the "Negro problem" with scientific research, Du Bois tried to establish scholarly exchange with several economists affiliated with the American Economic Association (AEA) and eventually became a member of the organization in 1903 at the invitation of Walter Willcox (Du Bois 1903; Willcox 1903).3 theory of social and cultural dynamics based on two historical models outlined in two essays published in 1904 and 1942 (Du Bois 1904b; Coulborn and Du Bois 1942), but "The Future of the Negro Race in America" is omitted and Du Bois's theoretical model is not discussed.